GV-10 “Lowell / Railroad” and Horse and Cart – Eagle Flask

 Dark Olive Green Half Pint

-On what is called the GV-10 “Lowell / Railroad” and Horse and Cart – Eagle historical flask you will see on what is considered the primary flask face, an embossed horse pulling a long cart on rails toward the neck of the flask.
+When looking at the GV-10 “Lowell / Railroad” and Horse and Cart – Eagle flask you will see on what is considered the primary or obverse flask face, an embossed horse pulling a long cart on rails toward the neck of the flask.
 The cart is filled with five barrels and boxes.
-Embossed copy reading “RAILROAD” is placed in an arc above the cart and horse.
-“LOWELL” is embossed in an arc below the rail.
+Embossed copy reading ‘RAILROAD’ is placed in an arc above the cart and horse.
+‘LOWELL’ is embossed in an arc below the rail.
 A horseshoe rib surrounds both inscriptions, the horse and cart, and rails.

 The reverse of the flask pictures a large embossed American eagle with its head turned toward the lip.
 A breast shield contains seven vertical and two horizontal bars.
 The eagle has three arrows or thunderbolts in the right talon and an olive branch in the left talon.
 A total of thirteen five-pointed stars surround the eagle with five stars above the eagle’s head.
 Three stars are closer to the lip and five stars are closer to the base.

 The half-pint flask has a plain lip and pontil mark.
 The flask edge is vertically ribbed (3) with a heavy medial rib.